How to Make Affordable Felt Flower Embellishments

 Find a matching or contrasting button and add it right to the middle of the flower.
 Knot the thread once the button is secure and cut off any excess.

 That’s all there is to it!
 Now you can sew or glue your flower onto anything you like and you have a cute little embellishment.
 One piece of felt (which costs around $0.20) can make at least 5 flowers, depending on the size you make them.
-I found these cute little wooden buttons on Amazon for around $2 with free shipping so it costs about $0.06 to make each flower.
+I found these cute little wooden buttons on Amazon for cheap.